Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 If you are creating a mirror, repeat the grub-install command for each disk in the pool.

-5.5b  For UEFI booting, install GRUB like this:
+5.5b  For UEFI booting, install GRUB:

     # grub-install --target=x86_64-efi --efi-directory=/boot/efi \
           --bootloader-id=ubuntu --recheck --no-floppy